 - 1.8 billion people use an unimproved source of drinking water with no protection against contamination from faeces.

-- One third of schools worldwide do not provide any toilet facilities – a particular problem for girls during menstruation.
+- One fifth of schools worldwide do not provide any toilet facilities - a particular problem for girls during menstruation.

 - 900 million schoolchildren across the world have no handwashing facilities – a critical barrier in the spread of deadly diseases.